-On behalf of our members, I am writing to you with comments on the proposed legislation related to requiring screening for autism and developmental delays for children in medical assistance programs.
+On behalf of our members, I am writing with comments on the proposed legislation related to requiring screening for autism and developmental delays for children in medical assistance programs.
 We believe that audiology and speech-language pathology services should be specifically included in the definition of medical assistance.
-In addition, we recommend amending the definition of medical assistance in Section 2, RCW 74.09.520 and 2011 1st sp.s.c.15 s 27 (1) (n) to include habilitative services and "devices" (hearing aids and augmentative and alternative communication (AAC) devices) in this section.
+Also, we recommend amending the definition of medical assistance in Section 2, RCW 74.09.520 and 2011 1st sp.s.c.15 s 27 (1) (n) to include habilitative services and "devices" (hearing aids and augmentative and alternative communication (AAC) devices) in this section.

-We believe audiologists and SLPs should be included in any comprehensive assessment for individuals with ASD and developmental delays, as audiologists and SLPs are able to prioritize intervention objectives and coordinate planning for communicative success.
+We believe audiologists and SLPs should be included in any comprehensive assessment for individuals with autism spectrum disorder (ASD) and developmental delays, as audiologists and SLPs are able to prioritize intervention objectives and coordinate planning for communicative success.
 SLPs are highly skilled autonomous professionals who work independently in all practice settings.
 While applied behavior analysis (ABA) therapists may work on an individual's behaviors, an SLP focuses on understanding and use of language, social communication, literacy, speech production, and AAC.
 We believe that individuals with ASD must be provided with the full complement of services to meet their individual needs.

-Utilizing a team of qualified professionals including physicians, mental health professionals, behavioral therapists, SLPs, audiologists and others will ensure that the individual diagnosed with ASD or developmental delays will have a comprehensive assessment to determine how to best meet his/her unique needs.
+Utilizing a team of qualified professionals including physicians, mental health professionals, behavioral therapists, SLPs, audiologists, and others will ensure that the individual diagnosed with ASD or developmental delays will have a comprehensive assessment to determine how to best meet his/her unique needs.
 Allowing individuals without the appropriate education and training to make assessment decisions about communication needs of individuals with ASD or developmental delays may result in an inaccurate assessment and inappropriate recommendations for services to the family.
+SLPs are professionals who are highly skilled and uniquely qualified to assess and treat communication disorders related to ASD and developmental delays.